minnahuang11/FinLLM-Leaderboard/docs/source/tutorials/benchmark_deepseek_zeroshot_guide.rst

 .. _deepseek_zero_shot:

-Benchmark DeepSeek on Financial Tasks (zeroshot)
+Benchmark DeepSeek on Financial Tasks
 ================================================

 This guide demonstrates how to benchmark DeepSeek models in a **Zero-Shot** setting using their API: